estruyf/blog-content/content/posts/2023-05-05-saying-goodbye-to-rapid---a-reflection-on-building-a-successful-vs-code-extension.md

 It's with a heavy heart that I need to say farewell to Rapid.
 In this company, I had the opportunity to work and build a Visual Studio Code extension that quickly gained popularity among developers.
 Today Rapid decided to lay off even more people.
 This time, I was one of them.

-> More information about it: [RapidAPI, valued at $1 billion last year, cuts staff by 50%](https://techcrunch.com/2023/04/25/rapidapi-valued-at-1-billion-last-year-cuts-staff-by-50/).
+> More information about it: [RapidAPI, valued at $1 billion last year, cuts staff by 50%](https://techcrunch.com/2023/04/25/rapidapi-valued-at-1-billion-last-year-cuts-staff-by-50/) - [RapidAPI headcount down 82% from fresh layoffs less than two weeks after cutting 50% of staff](https://techcrunch.com/2023/05/05/rapidapi-headcount-down-82-from-fresh-layoffs-less-than-two-weeks-after-cutting-50-of-staff/).

 My time at Rapid was a memorable and fulfilling experience, and I want to share my reflections on this journey.